getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 _Import name: `Sentry.Integrations.InboundFilters`_

-This integration allows developers to ignore specific errors based on the type or message, as well as blacklist/whitelist URLs that originate from the exception.
+This integration allows developers to ignore specific errors based on the type or message, as well as deny/allow URLs that originate from the exception.
 It ignores errors, which message starts with `Script error` or `Javascript error: Script error` by default.
 More on this in our ["What the heck is "Script error"?"](https://blog.sentry.io/2016/05/17/what-is-script-error) blog post.
-Also, keep in mind that blacklist and whitelist work only for captured exceptions, not raw message events.
+Also, keep in mind that denying and allowing specific events, work only for captured exceptions, not raw message events.

-To configure the integration, use `ignoreErrors`, `blacklistUrls`, and `whitelistUrls` SDK options directly.
+To configure the integration, use `ignoreErrors`, `denyUrls`, and `allowUrls` SDK options directly.
 All three options accept an array of strings or RegExp patterns.
-When provided with a string, they’ll partially match the URL in case of `backlistUrls` and `whitelistUrl`, or two variants in case of `ignoreErrors` - `message` itself, and `${type}: {message}` format.
+When provided with a string, they’ll partially match the URL in case of `denyUrls` and `allowUrls`, or two variants in case of `ignoreErrors` - `message` itself, and `${type}: {message}` format.
 When given RegExp, it will use the `RegExp.test` method instead, which you can use to achieve an exact match if desired.

 ##### FunctionToString